 Once you have your Core Story, you’ll want to create an “Executive Briefing” based on it, which is education-based marketing teaching valuable information to your Dream 10, which you will then advertise it as a “Free Report” to your Dream 10 clients.
-This advertising will be a combination of physical mailings, PPC advertising, email and phone calls.
-You are targeting your report to the owner/top person at your Dream 10 company, not an operations manager, or other middle management that won’t be able to pull the trigger on your proposal.
-You want to get the decision maker that doesn’t need to ask someone else to make a decision on the phone.
-Either they call you responding to an ad, mailing or email about the free report or you call them to offer it.
+This advertising will combine physical mailings, PPC advertising, email, and phone calls.
+You are targeting your report to the owner/top person at your Dream 10 company, not an operations manager or other middle management that won’t be able to pull the trigger on your proposal.
+You want to get the decision maker that doesn’t need to ask someone else to decide on the phone.
+Either they call you responding to an ad, mailing, or email about the free report, or you call them to offer it.
 Some examples:

 How to get the decision maker on the phone: